-Tax Bill Passed By the Tennessee General Assembly to Allow Additional Time to File Franchise and Excise Tax, Individual Income Tax, and Gift Tax Returns in Certain Circumstances
+Tax Bill Passed By the Tennessee General Assembly to Allow Additional Time to File Franchise and Excise Tax, Hall Income Tax, and Gift Tax Returns in Certain Circumstances

 The Internal Revenue Service announced on March 19, 2012 that taxpayers who reside or have a business in Bradley, Claiborne, Cumberland, DeKalb, Hamilton, Jackson, McMinn, Monroe, Overton and Polk counties are granted an extension by the Internal Revenue Service until May 31, 2012 for certain federal tax obligations due after February, 29, 2012 and on or before May 31, 2012.